renaissance-publishing/renaissance/content/chapters/18-races.md

           - That race's armor bonus (not more than +3).
           - One natural attack that race has.

-  - Optional Class: Tempter, Master Shifter
+  - Optional Class: Master Shifter

       - Requires: either the *More than Form Alone* or *To Crawl and Soar* power (or both)
       - When you assume a new form, you may choose one of the following: